Corn Mazes and Fall Farm Fun for Long Island Kids

 Daily through October 31, Hicks Nurseries invites families to stock up on fall flowers and enjoy plenty of kid-friendly fun.
 Kids can pose for photos with the star of the season, Otto the Ghost, who also leads guests on a walk-through adventure entitled, "Otto's Fantastic Pet Parade."

 Race your friends and family through the maze at F & W Schmitt's in Melville.

-The seven-acre corn maze at Schmitt's is open on weekends beginning September 28.
+The 7-acre corn maze at Schmitt's is open weekends beginning Saturday, September 19.
 Race your friends and family through the maze, or take your time enjoying the adventure.
-Schmitt's boasts the largest straw pyramid on Long Island and little ones can continue the fun on the playground, inflatables, and pony rides.
+Schmitt's boasts the largest straw pyramid on Long Island, and little ones can continue the fun on the playground, jumping in inflatables, and enjoying pony rides.
 The whole family can enjoy pumpkin and veggie-picking together, and parents will enjoy purchasing fresh apples and fall decor.
-Hayrides at Schmitt's will delight young and old and are FREE.
+Hayrides at Schmitt's delight the young and old and are included with the $10 admission.

 Spend a day at Glover Farms and enjoy the attractions and friendly atmosphere.
 The 10-acre maze is impressive, and visitors can play bingo for a chance to win a pumpkin.
 Other attractions include hayrides, farm animals, and a picnic area to enjoy a packed lunch or indulge in the farm's roasted corn, fresh baked goods, and lemonade.
 The farm is open seven days a week.

 Wander through more than 2 miles of corn that is 10-feet tall at Fairview Farm in Bridgehampton.